saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 A remote server like one at Hetzner is just exposed to the open internet, so when you connect to that server on port 123, you’re connecting directly to that specific machine.
 Your home network doesn’t work like that.
 Your ISP gives you a single IP address, and your router translates all traffic in and out of your network to make sure it gets to the correct place.
 Thas means that when a connection from the outside comes in, it is connecting to the router, not any individual machine.
 You need to set up port forwarding so that when you try to connect to Radarr, for example, your router knows to send this request to the machine where you’ve installed Radarr.

 There are two parts to what you need to do:

-GIve your server an unchanging local IP address Forward requests from the outside on relevant ports to that IP address.
+  - Give your server an unchanging local IP address

+  - Forward requests from the outside on relevant ports to that IP address.

 The first is required because typically your router will be able to configure port forwarding to an IP address, so you don’t want the IP of your server changing.
-Typically, on your router, everything gets an IP assigned automagically by the router’s DHCP server, so the IP address of a specific thing might change.
+Typically, on your router, everything gets an IP assigned automaically by the router’s DHCP server, so the IP address of a specific thing might change.
 Depending on how your network is set up, it may be unlikely, but it’s a possibility nonetheless, so we’re going to make sure it doesn’t happen by telling the router “Always give this machine the IP address 1.2.3.4”.

 On my Netgear, they call this “Address Reservation” and it’s found under “LAN Setup”: